NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

     --pixel-pitch 1                             \
     --refine-camera                             \
     --refine-intrinsics focal_length,distortion \
-    --distortion '1e-6 1e-7 0 0 0'              \
     -o output.json                              \

 It is suggested to not optimize the optical center, as that correlates with the camera pose and can lead to an implausible solution.
+The ``--distortion`` option need not be set, as the program will try to figure that out.

 If invoked with ``--refine-intrinsics none``, the provided intrinsics will be passed to the CSM model, but then only the camera pose will be refined.
 This